Last updated: 2025 • 5 • 19

 - No food and beverages inside the museum.

-- No touching of museum objects and exhibits.
+- No touching of museum displays and exhibits.

 - Photography is allowed but turn off your camera’s flash.